 - This race regulation is an integral part of the contract between the organizer and the participants.

-- Also when registering other or additional participants (third parties) the race regulations apply.
+- In addition when registering other or additional participants (third parties) the race regulations apply.
 The organizer assumes that these third parties have given the authorizing person the right to register.
 If underage third-party runners are registered by third parties, the organizer assumes that the consent of the legal representatives has been obtained.

 - The organizer decides on the interpretation of the provisions of these regulations and is entitled to change them.

 - The event is conducted in accordance with the regulations of the Swiss Athletics Federation in the categories listed.
 Anyone who has reached the statutory age is eligible to start.

 Marathon → U20 (at least 18 years old)